Svyat0y/star_wars_db_react/README.md

 # Star Wars DB

-write `npm install` if you want to run this project on your local machine
+write `npm install` if you want to run this project on your local server